Amazon Prime: Prime Pantry

-Amazon Prime Pantry was a service of Amazon.com available only to Prime members that packaged everyday (non-bulk) non-perishable grocery store items into a single box for delivery for a flat fee.
+Amazon Prime Pantry was a service of Amazon available only to Prime members that packaged everyday (non-bulk) food preservation grocery store items into a single box for delivery for a flat fee.
 The service was available in the United States, Austria, France, Germany, India, Italy, Japan, Spain, and the United Kingdom.
 Amazon discontinued the program in different locations on different dates, making the items formerly found exclusively in Prime Pantry available for purchase in the main store.
 An ever-changing but limited variety of products was offered, but the range actually decreased from when the service was first launched.
 While selecting items within the Prime Pantry program, each item listed the percentage of space it will take up inside the delivery box.
 A running total showed how full this box is.
 The delivery fee remained the same regardless of the filling percentage.
 By the end of 2020 the service had been discontinued in all locations.